robinnong/toronto-rental-buildings-explorer/README.md

 - [x] Inject sort as URL query param
 - [x] Inject page as URL query param
 - [x] Fix issue with initializing the dual range slider value
+- [ ] Fix issue with 'Clear All' button in fitlers modal not resetting the range filter
 - [ ] Fix issue with some event handlers not firing on some touch interactions on mobile devices
 - [ ] Fix issue with dual range slider not clickable on mobile
 - [ ] Error messaging for failed queries
-- [ ] Enhancement - use Redux state management to store data which has already been fetched
+- [ ] Error handling for invalid queries in URl query params
-- [ ] Add more comments and general refactoring (search 'TODO')
+- [ ] Add filters for 'NO_OF_ACCESSIBLE_PARKING_SPACES' and 'VISITOR_PARKING'

 ## Data Sources